PowerLoom/docs/docs/Protocol/Specifications/Snapshotter/snapshot-build.md

 1. If `bulk_mode` is set to `False` and an empty array is assigned to the `projects`:

-The snapshotter node attempts to retrieve data sources corresponding to the `projects` key from the protocol state.
+The Snapshotter node attempts to retrieve data sources corresponding to the `projects` key from the protocol state.

 ```python reference title="Processor Distributor synchronizing projects from protocol"
 https://github.com/Powerloom/pooler/blob/634610801a7fcbd8d863f2e72a04aa8204d27d03/snapshotter/processor_distributor.py#L321-L332